-Background to Harambee Surgery
+Background to Egton Surgery

-Harambee Surgery is situated at 27 Skipton Road in Trawden on the outskirts of Colne at BB8 8QU and is part of the NHS East Lancashire Clinical Commissioning Group (CCG).
-Services are provided under a general medical service (GMS) contract with NHS England.
+Egton Surgery is situated at Egton, Whitby situated in the national park six miles from Whitby.
+They are a member practice of the Hambleton, Richmondshire and Whitby, Clinical Commissioning Group (CCG).
+Egton Surgery provides services under a general medical services (GMS) contract with NHS England to approximately 2366 patients.

-The surgery is housed in two-storey purpose-built accommodation with all patient services on the ground floor and offers access and facilities for wheelchair users and visitors.
-The practice website can be found at http:
+The surgery is housed in a two-storey purpose-built accommodation with all patient services on the ground floor offering access and facilities for wheelchair users.
+The practice website can be found at http: www.egtonsurgery.nhs.uk.